 I love being a newborn photographer.
 A large part of my job isn’t just taking great baby pics, it is to help prep you, especially at such a vulnerable, exciting (and sleepless!) time.
 Here are some questions and answers you might have about your upcoming newborn photo session:

 When should I schedule my newborn photo session?

 The best time to schedule newborn photos is while you are pregnant!
 I will block out a tentative time for your baby pictures.
 That way we are sure to reserve your space but I try to work in as much flexibility as possible, taking into account that your baby may arrive a few weeks earlier or later than your due date.

 Once your baby is in your arms, contact me to get your actual appointment on the books.
 If you’ve already had your baby and haven’t pre-booked your session, please contact me right away to make sure we can get you and baby on my calendar ASAP!

 How old should my baby be when he or she is photographed?

 My favorite time to for newborn photography is when they are 7 – 10 days old.
 This is the magic window of time when they will still fold up into the tiny darling poses that we all love so much.
 We will photograph them as early as 5 days and up to 4 weeks.
 Not all newborn poses are possible once baby is past 3-4 weeks old.
 After that time, I will suggest a different type of photography for older babies.

 Where will my photography session happen?

-I will bring everything to your home that we will need for your session.
+I will bring provide we will need for your session.
 I bring baskets, wraps, props and more.
 If you chose an in-home session, don’t feel worried if you don’t have lots of natural light.
 I can make almost any lighting and space work for your photos.
 I use almost all natural lighting (as newborn babies don’t always love flash photography), so we will plan your session around the best lighting in your home.

 How long will the session last?